Lindsay Anderson: Television

 In 1992, as a close friend of the late actresses Jill Bennett and Rachel Roberts, Anderson arranged a boat trip to scatter the women's ashes in the Thames River.
 Professional colleagues and friends were also on the boat and musician Alan Price sang the song "Is That All There Is?".
-Anderson included this event in his autobiographical BBC film Is That All There Is?
+Anderson included this event in his last work, Is That All There Is?, an autobiographical film for BBC-TV.